Glycemic Index vs Insulin Index: What Matters More for Weight Loss? | InsulinGuru

 Professor of Biochemistry, SUNY Downstate Medical Center

-The short answer: for fat loss specifically, the insulin index is the more direct and relevant metric.
-Here's why.
+The short answer: for fat loss specifically, the insulin index is likely the more direct and clinically relevant metric — though the evidence base is still developing.
+Here's why the physiology supports this view.

-Fat burning (lipolysis) is controlled primarily by insulin.
+Fat burning (lipolysis) is controlled primarily by insulin.[4]
 When blood insulin is high, your fat cells are in "storage mode" — they actively take up fatty acids and refuse to release them.
 When insulin is low, fat cells open up and release stored fatty acids to be burned for energy.
-This is basic physiology, and it's why many low-carbohydrate and ketogenic diets work so well for fat loss — they are, at their core, low-insulin diets.
+This mechanism is well-established in metabolic physiology,[5] and it's why many low-carbohydrate and ketogenic diets work well for fat loss — they are, at their core, low-insulin diets.

 The GI is useful for predicting blood sugar spikes — and blood sugar spikes do drive insulin spikes, especially in people with insulin resistance.
 But it misses a large part of the picture: all the insulin that is secreted independently of blood glucose, in response to protein, dairy, and mixed meal effects.[5]